-The Catacombs of Paris is one of the top things to do in Paris, probably because of its spooky character.
-Paris Catacombs is also a unique attraction, not many European or World destinations have an attraction of this kind!
+The Catacombs of Paris is one of the best things to do in Paris, probably because of its mysterious character.
+The Paris Catacombs is also a unique attraction, as not many European or world destinations have sites of this kind!

 Despite its eccentric location, in the 14th District of Paris, the Catacombs of Paris is one of the places with the longest lines, so a Paris Catacombs skip-the-line tour or ticket is paramount.
 With skip-the-line Catacombs Paris tickets, you are in very fast, while with regular tickets, you can be waiting in line for up to two hours or more!

 Paris Catacombs Skip-the-line Options

-The Paris Catacombs Skip-the-line Ticket with an Audio Guide is great for those people who prefer self-guided tours.
+The Paris Catacombs Skip-the-line Tickets with an Audio Guide are great for visitors who prefer self-guided tours.
 Explore the Catacombs of Paris at your own pace with the explanations of the audio guide.
-This Paris Catacombs skip-the-line tickets are for the standard itinerary and do not give access to the restricted sections.
+These Catacombs Paris skip-the-line tickets are for the standard itinerary and do not give access to the restricted sections.

-With the Skip-the-line Paris Catacombs Tour, you are in a small group accompanied by an expert guide.
+With a Skip-the-line Paris Catacombs Tour, you are in a small group accompanied by an expert guide.
 Learn all about the Paris Catacombs in a much more interactive experience.
-This Paris Catacombs guided tour also explores the restricted sections which are not accessible to the general public.
+This special Catacombs Paris tour also explores some restricted sections which are not accessible to the general public.
 Not all guided tours explore these restricted sections, so be sure to book your tour through this link.

 Why a Skip-the-line Paris Catacombs Tour is a Good Idea

-I have visited the Catacombs of Paris twice – alone with a regular ticket and with a Paris Catacombs tour – and the second visit was definitely much better.
+We have visited the Catacombs of Paris twice – alone with a regular ticket and with a skip-the-line Paris Catacombs guided tour – and the second visit was definitely much better.
 Here’s why we recommend a skip-the-line Catacombs Paris tour:

-For the first visit, I chose the best time to avoid the longest lines in the Catacombs of Paris.
-Despite that, I had to wait in line “only” for one hour.
-With a skip-the-line Paris Catacombs tour or ticket, the access is immediate!
+For the first visit, we chose the best time to avoid the longest lines in the Catacombs of Paris.
+Despite that, we had to wait in line for one hour.
+With a Paris Catacombs skip-the-line tour or ticket, the access is immediate!

-In fact, the Catacombs of Paris is just an ensemble of corridors full of old bones, displayed in different arrangements.
-The inscription at the Catacombs entrance « Arrête!
-C’est ici l’empire de la mort » (=stop, here it’s the empire of Death) is very impressive, but after seeing corridors and corridors full of bones the visit becomes a bit boring.
+In fact, the Catacombs of Paris is just an ensemble of galleries full of old bones and skulls displayed in different arrangements.
+The inscription at the Catacombs entrance, « Arrête!
+C’est ici l’empire de la mort » (=stop, here it’s the Empire of Death), is very impressive.
+Still, after seeing galleries and galleries full of bones, the visit becomes a bit boring.

-A guided Paris Catacombs tour, with an audio guide or a professional guide, is another story.
-The visit is much more entertaining and while you explore the site you are also learning the history and legends about these 15th-century underground quarries and the bones from the Middle Ages that occupy them.
+Another story is a guided Paris Catacombs tour with an audio guide or an engaging professional guide.
+The visit is much more entertaining, and while you explore the site, you are also learning the history and legends about these 15th-century underground quarries and the bones from the Middle Ages that occupy them.
 So much information that you would never know walking through the Catacombs of Paris on your own!

-The bonus of a skip-the-line Paris Catacombs tour is that they have access to extra sections closed to the public, which of course are the best!
 The room with an old sculpture of a castle here below, for example, is not included in the regular tour.
 The access to these unique rooms and halls also explains the tours’ difference in price.

-Also, they are run by enthusiastic and knowledgeable guides and I loved how our guide made it an interactive experience.
+Also, these tours are run by enthusiastic and knowledgeable guides, and we loved how our guide made it an interactive experience.

 Paris Catacombs History

 In fact, the Catacombs of Paris are not underground cemeteries or early Roman burial places like the catacombs of Rome in Italy.
-The Catacombs of Paris are underground quarries that were reused years later for stocking the bones of disappeared cemeteries in Paris Intramuros.
-These cemeteries became insalubrious and a health risk, that’s why the City decided to close them down.
+The Catacombs of Paris are underground quarries reused years later to stock the bones of disappeared cemeteries in Paris Intramuros.
+These cemeteries became insalubrious and a health risk for the city; that’s why Paris decided to close them down.

-To summarize, you are going to walk through kilometers of underground limestone quarries, dug in the 15th century, and occupied by bones from the Parisians of the Middle-Ages.
+To summarize, you will walk through kilometers of underground limestone quarries, dug in the 15th century, and occupied by bones from the Parisians of the Middle Ages.